 In my continuing effort to study and immerse myself into the early 20th century, I recently finished reading 1000 Turn-of-the-Century Houses.
-The book is a collection of floorplans from the late 1890s and early 1900s.
+The book is a collection of floor plans from the late 1890s and early 1900s.
 (This post is a companion piece to my WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-I also noticed that features we think of as being quite modern were already in place in these homes.
+I also noticed that features we think of as being quite modern were already in present in these homes.
 These features include:

 - Walk-in pantries